 This course will cover devices, circuits, and systems primarily used in automated manufacturing and/or process control.
-In- depth coverage of transduction methods and the devices that perform transduction will be covered.
+In- depth coverage of basic motor controls theory, ladder logic, and control wiring progress to advanced motor controls applications such as variable frequency drives, DC drives, and Programmable Logic Controllers (PLC) integration.
 Also, computer control and interfacing between mechanical, electrical, electronic, and computer equipment will be studied.
 Upon completion of this course, the student will be able to describe how electronic input and output circuits are used to control automated manufacturing and/or process systems and identify basic elements used for input, output, timing, and control and define how programmable electronic systems use input data to alter output responses.
 Students will troubleshoot a representative system and demonstrate how system operation can be altered with software programming